rahulpatel/oceanic-material-iterm/README.md

 * Navigate to Colors tab
 * Click on Load Presets
 * Click on Import
-* Select the `OceanicMaterialTheme.itermcolors` file
+* Select the `OceanicMaterial.itermcolors` file
-* Click on Load Presets and choose `OceanicMaterialTheme`
+* Click on Load Presets and choose `OceanicMaterial`